Colonus (person)

 In the late Roman Empire and the Early Middle Ages a colonus (plural: coloni) was a tenant farmer.
-Known collectively as the "colonate", these farmers operated as sharecroppers, paying landowners with a portion of their crops in exchange for use of their farmlands.
+Known collectively as the colonate, these farmers operated as sharecroppers, paying landowners with a portion of their crops in exchange for use of their farmlands.

-The colonis tenant-landlord relationship eventually degraded into one of debt and dependence.
+The tenant-landlord relationship eventually degraded into one of debt and dependence.
 As a result, the colonus system became a new type of land tenancy, placing the occupants in a state between freedom and slavery.
 The colonus system can be considered a predecessor of European feudal serfdom.